AyrA/DllVerify/README.md

 Searching for DLL files is not part of the application.
 You should always feed a full file name and path into the verification function.

+## DllImport

+DllImport in .NET can be forced to use a certain location by using an attribute:
+`[DefaultDllImportSearchPaths(DllImportSearchPath)]`

+DllImportSearchPath is an enumeration provided by .NET.
+Multiple values can be combined if needed.
+Note that `SafeDirectories` considers the application directory as safe.